suhasmaddali/suhasmaddali/README.md

 ## 🚌👨‍🏫 Academic Transcripts

 In this section of the portfolio, I attach the official transcript documents.
+I also briefly highlight my interests and the knowledge gained as a result of pursuing the degrees and completing them.
+Feel free to click on the links for the transcripts.

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/Academic%20transcripts%20gif%20file.gif"/>